TrenchBoot/TrenchBoot.github.io/docs/user-docs/openqa.md

 |:-:|
 |The Comments tab|

-A test containing comments is marked with a blue speech bubble
+A test containing comments is marked with a blue speech bubble:

 |![Test with comment](../img/openqa/test-with-comment.png)|
 |:-:|
 |A test containing comments|